 - Langmuir trough

 - This lab is also equipped with many of the basic instruments required for sample preparations (UV-cleaner, spin coater, vacuum incubator, centrifuge, tip sonicator, ionic conductivity meter etc.)

 - Thin-film x-ray diffraction (XRD)

 - Differential scanning calorimetry (DSC)

-Lab members frequently visit international synchrotron facility (Photon Factory, Japan) to perform x-ray scattering experiments (XRD, SAXS, GISAXS, GIXD etc.).
+Lab members frequently visit international synchrotron facility (Photon Factory, Japan, PETRA Hamburg, Germany) to perform x-ray scattering experiments (XRD, SAXS, GISAXS, GIXD etc.).

 For research details: